Apply

 First-Year Seminar

 All students in the College of Arts and Sciences take a First-Year Seminar during the first semester developed around a particular topic.
-Courses fall under three categories: AI and Technology, Media, Communication and Pop Culture, and Psychological or Sociological Exploration.
+Courses fall under four categories: Technology, Media, and the Future of Society; Stories, Narratives, and Cultural Meaning; Power, Inequality, and Social Structures; and Thinking, Problem-Solving, and Inquiry in Practice.

 Mark Blackwell